hluu3107/Microfluidic_Approximation_Website/README.md

 The application is hosted at [Fluid Mixing Application](https://valentinoanny.pythonanywhere.com/).

 ## Features
+Users can:
-Customize grid sizes and topologies
+* Customize grid sizes and topologies
-Define dimensions of channels in the grids
+* Set dimensions of channels in the grids
-Set fluid properties such as diffusion coefficient, velocity, and concentration
+* Set fluid properties such as diffusion coefficient, velocity, and concentration
-Interactive grid drawing experience using Sigma JS
+* Interactively draw grid experience

 ## Technologies Used
-Django
+* Django
-Ajax
+* Ajax
-Sigma JS
+* Sigma JS

 ## Publication
 This application has been featured in a publication.
 You can read more about it at the following link: [Fluid Mixing in Grid-based Microfluidic grids](https://epubs.siam.org/doi/10.1137/1.9781611976229.15)